A warm welcome from the Our Lady of the Rosary Governing Body.

-The Governors meet formally each year and have a number of committees overseeing various aspects of the management of the School.
+The Governors meet formally several times each year and have a number of working parties overseeing various aspects of the management of the School.

-Foundation Governors – Anthony Towey (Chair), Paul Alexander (Vice Chair), Father Philip Dyer-Perry, Lynne Hill, Howard Hughes, Catherine Moore and Frances Phillips.
+Foundation Governors – Paul Alexander (Chair), Lynne Hill (Vice - Chair), Father Philip Dyer-Perry, and Karen Hart

-Staff Governors – Ms P McNicholas (Headteacher), Rachel Lee (Deputy Headteacher)
+Staff Governors – Ms P McNicholas (Headteacher), Mrs A McCarthy (Deputy Headteacher)

 Father P Dyer-Perry

 I've been Parish Priest of Our Lady of the Rosary Church since 2011 and a Foundation Governor since 2012.
 I am a frequent visitor to the school and my focus is supporting the Catholic Life of the school, maintaining a strong parish link, and helping to build and strengthen the life of the whole Catholic community in Staines as we strive to share the good new of Jesus Christ, who calls us to serve not to be served.